robtweed/ewd-xpress/example/modular/README.md

      cd ~/ewd3/www/vista
      browserify -t [ babelify ] app.js -o bundle.js

+Update ewd-xpress, if necessary, to build 1.19 or later.

+Restart ewd-xpress

 Load the app in a browser using http://xx.xx.xx.xx:8080/vista/index.html (substitute the IP address and port as required)